 Since ancient times, China has been a country that attaches great importance to etiquette, and “wedding” is undoubtedly the most important thing in one’s life.
 As an important part of the wedding, the wedding dress has a long history in China too.
 The Chinese culture has been passed on for thousands of years, and the traditional wedding dress has changed in the long process of passing on.

-Although the custom of traditional Chinese wedding has changed a lot with the passage of time (the ancient traditional wedding custom can refer to this article: Introduction of Chinese Traditional Hanfu Wedding), but today, with the continuous rejuvenation of Chinese clothing culture, many newlyweds choose to wear traditional Chinese wedding dress on this important day.
+Although the custom of traditional Chinese wedding has changed a lot with the passage of time (the ancient traditional wedding custom can refer to this article: Introduction of Chinese Traditional Hanfu Wedding), but today, with the continuous rejuvenation of Chinese clothing culture, many newlyweds choose to wear a traditional Chinese wedding dress on this important day.

 So, please follow me to explore the traditional Chinese wedding dress.